What is mirror sync?

 - Add Share or NAS Devices: it allows you to select a shared folder, network drive or NAS.

 - Select a cloud drive: you can choose cloud storage as the destination path, such as OneDrive, Google Drive and Dropbox.

 Step 4.
 Set schedule sync task to track changes continuously.
 Click Schedule and select your priority.
 Here are 5 options you can choose, including daily/weekly/monthly, event triggers and USB plug in.

 ◔ Daily/weekly/monthly sync is enough to keep track of changes if you don’t modify files very frequently.

 ◔ “Event triggers” can help you do Windows mirror folder in a specific event, such as, user logon, user logoff, system startup and system shutdown.

-◔ “USB plug in” can help you sync files from or to USB flash drive automatically when plugged in, even without opening the software manually.
+◔ “USB plug in” can help you sync files from or to USB flash drive automatically when the device is plugged in, even without opening the software manually.

-◔ At the bottom of schedule settings, you will see another option, “wake the computer to run scheduled task”.
-It helps when you set the schedule sync task to off-peak hours, such as, midnight.
+◔ At the bottom of schedule settings, you will see another option, “Wake the computer to run scheduled task”.
+It is helpful when you set the schedule sync task to off-peak hours, such as, midnight.

 Step 5.
 Confirm everything is OK and click Start Sync to mirror files.

 ◔ Don’t modify the name of the source folder of a scheduled sync task, or the program cannot synchronize it anymore.